KEVIN CHEN

 Photo by Kevin Chen

-When I first started pushing myself into new technologies, roles, and bigger projects, I realised how quickly comfort can become a trap.
-I stop looking for more, and I stop wanting more from myself.
-Being uncomfortable forces me to face my weaknesses instead of working around them.
+The first few times I pushed myself into new tech, new roles, and bigger projects, I noticed how fast comfort turns into a trap.
+I stop reaching for more, and I stop expecting more of myself.
+Being uncomfortable drags my weaknesses out into the open instead of letting me quietly work around them.

-It's taken the better part of 20 years for me to figure this out.
+It took me the better part of 20 years to work this out.
 Better late than never.

 © Kevin Chen